 Applicants for the coaching authorization should refer to the Department of Education's guidelines.
-These may be found at the Department's website at http://www.state.ia.us/educate/boee/
+These may be found at the Board of Educational Examiners website at www.boee.iowa.gov.

 DEFINITIONS: (as per Department of Education memorandum--April 12, 2004)